WITNEY MUSIC SOCIETY

 Photo: Betsa Collins

-Ensemble Renard comprises five of the country’s most outstanding young musicians.
-Together, they exist to explore a wide range of timbral possibilities within modern day chamber performance.
+London-based wind quintet Ensemble Renard comprises five of the UK’s most outstanding young musicians.
+Together, they exist to explore a wide range of timbral possibilities within modern-day chamber performance.
+Centrally a wind quintet, Ensemble Renard’s frequent collaboration with composers and guest instrumentalists allows them to showcase a prismatic variety of colours.

 Ensemble Renard carefully curate compelling and contrasting programmes tailored to each audience, aiming to take repertoire rarely given the light of day to audiences from London to the Hebrides and beyond.
-From Gershwin to Knussen, each piece they play demonstrates the kaleidoscopic versatility of the ensemble.
+From Gershwin to Knussen, each piece they play demonstrates the kaleidoscopic versatility of the ensemble, and most Ensemble Renard concerts feature works especially written or arranged for them.

 Ensemble Renard have quickly emerged onto the scene as one of the UK’s most promising young chamber ensembles.
 To date, they have been made Tunnell Trust awardees, Britten-Pears Young Artists, Stoller Hall Young Artists, and awardees of the Countess of Munster Musical Trust’s Recital Scheme.
-Performance highlights of the ensemble’s career so far include their European debut at the Dinard Opening Festival in Brittany, a recital at the Aldeburgh Festival, and an appearance on Radio 3’s ‘In Tune’.
+Performance highlights of the ensemble’s career so far include their European debut at the Dinard Opening Festival in Brittany, performances at Aldeburgh Festival, and an appearance on BBC Radio 3’s ‘In Tune’.

-Ensemble Renard champion new music and regularly commission works for wind quintet.
+Ensemble Renard champion new music and regularly commission works for wind quintet, having begun their career working with composers including Hans Abrahamsen and John Woolrich on performances of their repertoire.
 They were among the first artists to be awarded a grant from the Vaughan Williams Foundation in support of a new commission by Luke Lewis, and in 2023 they recorded their debut album of commissions by the Stomping Ground collective.

-The Ensemble’s members are some of the most promising young classical musicians of the moment, who regularly perform with the London Symphony Orchestra, London Philharmonic Orchestra, City of Birmingham Symphony Orchestra, Aurora Orchestra, London Sinfonietta, Manchester Camerata, English Touring Opera, BBC Philharmonic Orchestra, London Chamber Orchestra, and the English National Opera, to name but a few.
+The Ensemble’s members are some of the most promising young classical musicians of the moment, who regularly perform with the London Symphony Orchestra, London Philharmonic Orchestra, the Orchestra of the Royal Opera House, the Australian World Orchestra, City of Birmingham Symphony Orchestra, London Mozart Players, Royal Philharmonic Orchestra, BBC Philharmonic Orchestra, the Helsinki Philharmonic, to name but a few.

 ensemblerenard.co.uk/